system76/docs/content/pop-recovery.md

 This option erases the current install along with all user files.
 It reformats the drive partitions and installs the version of Pop!\_OS contained in the Recovery partition.

-Steps to back up user-files from a Live Disk/Recovery can be found [here](https://support.system76.com/articles/disaster-recovery)
+Steps to back up user-files from a Live Disk/Recovery can be found [here](https://support.system76.com/articles/disaster-recovery).

 **NOTE:**
-The Recovery partition OS version will either be the same as the OS version that shipped with your computer or whichever version to which the Recovery partition has been [updated](#update-recovery-partition)
+The Recovery partition OS version will either be the same as the OS version that shipped with your computer or whichever version to which the Recovery partition has been [updated](#update-recovery-partition).

 ## Refresh Install